Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 plt.show()
 ```

+### What does `apc.mpl.setup` do?

+The `apc.mpl.setup` does several different things:
+- It loads the Arcadia fonts.
+- It registers Arcadia color palettes and gradients with Matplotlib (see the section ["Using Arcadia colors"](#using-arcadia-colors) below).
+- It sets the default Matplotlib styles to match the Arcadia style guide.

+**To see before-and-after examples of what `apc.mpl.setup` does, please refer to [the documentation about styling plots](/docs/style_usage.ipynb).**

-### A note about fonts
+### A note about the Arcadia fonts
 The Arcadia style guide uses the Suisse family of fonts.
 When `apc.mpl.setup` is called, it automatically configures Matplotlib to use these fonts.
 If they are not installed, Matplotlib will use its default fonts instead.

 The Suisse fonts are proprietary.
-To install them, please refer to [the brand assets page on notion](https://www.notion.so/arcadiascience/Brand-assets-ec521e5b599c4a5f88c5fae3a8ac14b7#d1cbc8fc315b4d10a8fd4cc7d9eb8c3f) for instructions.
+To install them, please refer to [the "brand assets" page](https://www.notion.so/arcadiascience/Brand-assets-ec521e5b599c4a5f88c5fae3a8ac14b7#d1cbc8fc315b4d10a8fd4cc7d9eb8c3f) on Notion for instructions.
 Please do not share these fonts outside of Arcadia.

 ## Styling individual plots